gvwilson/thirdbit/fiction/in-heck/index.md

 "They were from the book she was reading.
 It was like it read her mind."

-"That's great," Maddy said,
+"That's great," Gumption said when Maddy didn't respond.
-though she wasn't completely sure it was.
 Her sister was one of those rare people with no tail, no whiskers or scales, and no fur except for the wiry black tuft on her head.
 When other children wanted to be cruel they called her a throwback, but every piece of tech she touched responded to her.
-Every time Maddy thought about how the rest of the village would react if they found out about that she felt queasy.

-Gumption elbowed her.
+Every time Maddy thought about what that might mean it scared her, Gumption elbowed her in the ribs to take her mind off it.
 "Aren't you going to tell him?"

 Special Leaf wrinkled his forehead,